StatCan/aaw-security-proposal/05-network.md

 > **Recommendation NET-ES-03**: X-Ray should be installed alongside Artifactory
 > to provide for CVE scanning of packages being imported into the environment.

+The use of Artifactory would also open up the possibility of user repositories should this become a desired function of the Advanced Analytics Workspaces.

 ### Source code